Colditz Cock: Construction

 The take-off was scheduled for the spring of 1945 during an air raid blackout but by then the Allied guns could be heard and the war's outcome was fairly certain.
 The British escape officer decided that the glider should be available for use in case the SS ordered the massacre of the prisoners as a way to get a message out to approaching American troops.
 The glider was approaching completion when the American Army liberated the prisoners on 16 April 1945.
 Assigned to the task force that liberated the castle, war correspondent Lee Carson entered Colditz on 15 April 1945 and took the only photograph of the glider completed in the attic.

-Although the Colditz Cock never flew in real life, the concept was fictionalized, depicting a successful flight and escape, in the 1971 TV film The Birdmen starring Doug McClure, Chuck Connors, René Auberjonois and Richard Basehart.
+Although the Colditz Cock never flew in real life, the concept was fictionalised, depicting a successful flight and escape, in the 1971 TV film The Birdmen starring Doug McClure, Chuck Connors, René Auberjonois and Richard Basehart.
 One episode of the BBC TV series Colditz depicts the decision to build a glider as an escape attempt.
 It is also depicted in the final escape from Colditz Castle in the fictional story depicted in the 2002 video game Prisoner of War.

 The fate of the glider is not known, but the castle was in the zone controlled by the Soviets, who did not co-operate with its reclamation.
 However, Goldfinch had kept his drawings, which enabled a one-third scale model to be constructed.
 This was eventually launched from the castle roof in 1993.

 A set of plans for the glider are in the collection of the Imperial War Museum.